Chamomile (Huang Chu Ju)

 Also Known As: N/A

-Key TCM Actions & Medicinal Uses: Moves Qi/Releases Qi Stagnation: emotional upsets, anxiety, headache, nightmares, depression, irregular menses with clotting, PMS, stomach ulcers.
-Tonifies the Liver: poor appetite, hypochondriac pain, swollen abdomen.
-Stops Inflammation/Soothes Pain: sore throat, cramps, stomach spasms, wounds, bruises, skin rashes.
-Strengthens the Stomach: nausea, aids digestion, promotes smooth bowels.
-Releases to the Exterior/Clears Heat/Stops Cough: colds, flus, fevers, asthma, bronchitis, chills and fevers at the Shao Yang and Shao Yin stages.
-Moves Blood/Calms Shen: menstrual cramps, difficult menses, insomnia, anxiety, lowers blood pressure, palpations.
+Medicinal Uses: Emotional upsets, anxiety, headache, nightmares, depression, irregular menses with clotting, PMS, stomach ulcers, poor appetite, hypochondriac pain, swollen abdomen, sore throat, cramps, stomach spasms, wounds, bruises, skin rashes, nausea, colds, flu, fevers, asthma, bronchitis, chills and fevers at the Shao Yang and Shao Yin stages, menstrual cramps, difficult menses, insomnia, palpitations, lowers blood pressure, aids digestion, promotes smooth bowels.

 Parts Most Frequently Used: Flower, Whole Plant

-Flavors/Temps: Roman – Bitter, Aromatic.
+Flavors/Temps: Roman – Bitter, Slightly Sweet, Aromatic.
 German – Sweet, Aromatic.

-History/Folklore: Chamomile has been used since ancient times by the Egyptians, Greeks and Romans.
-In the Middle Ages it was popular for treating colds, fevers, inflammations and nausea.
+History/Folklore: Chamomile has been used since ancient times by the Egyptians, Greeks, and Romans.
+In the Middle Ages, it was popular for treating colds, fevers, inflammations, and nausea.
 The herb can be used internally or externally.
+It is one of the most ancient medicinal herbs known to mankind and is used the world over.

-The Egyptians offered the flowers to their Sun God Ra, and the Germans refered to the herb as “capable of anything.”
+The Egyptians offered the flowers to their Sun God Ra, and the Germans referred to the herb as “capable of anything.”

 The name “chamomile” derives from the Greek “chamoemelon” meaning “earth apple” because its fragrance resembles apples.
-The Latin name “Matericaria” derives from “matrix” meaning “womb” or “mater” meaning “mother”, a reference to the herbs ability to aid female complaints.
+The Latin name “Matricaria” derives from “matrix” meaning “womb” or “mater” meaning “mother”, a reference to the herb’s ability to aid female complaints.

-Manzanilla, also called pinapple weed, has similar uses as the German and Roman chamomiles.
+The plant, manzanilla, also called pineapple weed, has similar uses as the German and Roman chamomiles.
 In Mexican folklore it is used to soothe the stomach, ease digestion and support strong lungs preventing asthma and allergies.
-The Spanish wine flavored with manzanilla, means “little apples”.
+The Spanish wine flavored with manzanilla means “little apples”.
 Its Welsh name is “camri” meaning footsteps or walk, as Roman chamomile grows so close to the ground.

 In the Middle Ages chamomile flowers were strewn about the floor and home to sweeten the air.

 In China, chrysanthemum would be the flower that is most similar to how we use chamomile in the West.
-Our chamomile is not a plant traditionally used in Chinese Medicine, while chrysanthemums are.
+Both herbs calm and soothe and have overlapping functions.
+However, chrysanthemum is more closely associated with Wind Heat conditions, such as red eyes and sore throats, while Chamomile is more closely associated with soothing digestion.
+Western chamomile is not a plant traditionally used in Chinese Medicine, and chrysanthemums are commonly used.
+Today, chamomile has become popular in China for treating anxiety, colds, and digestive disorders.

 To extract the oil from the plants most manufacturers use steam distillation.
 Roman chamomile contains more oils than the German variety.
 The whole plant can be used but the flowers are the most potent.
 The flowers are harvested when the plant is in full bloom.
 Most of the medicinal properties are found in the blue volatile oil contained in the flowers.

 Chamomile is known to be an aid to other plants in the garden as well.
-It is called the “plant’s physician” as it helps cure plants that is planted near, also keeping them free of insects and pests.
+It is called the “plant’s physician” as it helps cure plants that it is planted near, also keeping them free of insects and pests.
 Even bees do not like the scent of chamomile and will not go near it.
 It is also used as a protection plant for people.
 By sprinkling the oil around doors and windows negative energy is prevented from entering the home.
-Roman chamomile can be planted instead of grass as it can withstand being walked over and will in fact, release its fragrance as it is stepped on.
+Roman chamomile can be planted instead of grass as it can withstand being walked on and will, in fact, release its fragrance in the process.

 Chamomile is used as a flavoring in the liqueurs Benedictine and vermouth.
 The dried flowers can be used as incense to help promote sleep.
 And studies have shown that the plant may even aid kidney functions.

-Chamomile was a sacred herb of the midsummer festivals and was thrown onto the festival fires, ritual cups for drinking and in garlands used to decorate the ceremonial areas.
+Chamomile was a sacred herb of the midsummer festivals and was thrown onto the festival fires, put into ritual cups for drinking, and made into garlands used to decorate the ceremonial areas.

 Confirmed by Research